-Usually, no, but there are some circumstances where you have to at least be aware of the rules around planning, shed size and positioning, and how you plan to use your building.
+Usually, no, but there are some circumstances where you have to at least be aware of the rules around planning, shed size and positioning, and how you intend to use your building.

 Download our free pdf guide to planning permission for sheds, and learn everything you need to know.

 You don't need planning permission if:

 - Your shed is under 2.5 metres tall (from ground height) at the eaves

 - Your shed is at least 1 metre from your property boundaries